vmware-archive/pop/docs/source/topics/app_merging.rst

 present themselves as clean, re-usable, library driven applications that can be easily re-used, in part or in whole.

-A hub, plugins and patterns enable this!
-If an application is comprised of plugins then interfaces that need extending or re-purposing can be easily added to inside a merged app.
+The hub, plugins and patterns enable this!
+If an application is comprised of plugins then interfaces that need extending or re-purposing can be easily added inside a merged app.
 Patterns present isolated processes that deliver standalone value.
 This allows us to extend many of the merits of OOP, now we have, not only data and functions brought together, but we have entire application workflows